 How we anchored the 2026 numbers

-The fourth source is Healthcare Bluebook, which independently surveys fair-market cash prices in major metros, and the Bureau of Labor Statistics OES wage data for dental hygienists (29-2021).
+The fourth source is Healthcare Bluebook, which independently surveys fair-market cash prices in major metros, and the Bureau of Labor Statistics OEWS wage data for dental hygienists (29-1292).
 Hygienist wages are the largest single input cost for a dental practice; tracking them month-over-month is the cleanest leading indicator of where cleaning prices are going.

 None of this involves us calling dentists or "estimating from a small sample".
 Every number you see on this page either ties back to a published government or industry dataset, or is labeled as an estimate with the triangulation method shown.
 We don't invent data, and we don't dress up author opinion as research.
 The numbers are good enough to plan around; for a fee quote on a real appointment, always call the practice.